Volkswagen Golf Mk1: Rinspeed

-In 1979, Rinspeed released their Golf Turbo 1, and, in 1981, they unveiled the Aliporta, a modified Golf Mk1 with gull-wing doors.
+Rinspeed released their Golf Turbo 1 in 1979, and unveiled the Aliporta, a modified Golf Mk1 with gull-wing doors, in 1981.

 ACM

-In Italy the ACM company built a vehicle called the "Biagini Passo" from 1990 to 1993.
-This crossover-like car started with a Mk1 Cabriolet body and mounted the engine, transmission and Syncro four-wheel-drive system from the MkII Golf Country using a custom subframe.
+In Italy, the ACM company built a vehicle called the Biagini Passo from 1990 to 1993.
+This crossover-like car started with a Mk1 Cabriolet body and mounted the engine, transmission, and Syncro four-wheel-drive system from the MkII Golf Country using a custom subframe.
 Approximately 65 were built.

 Motorsports

 In the late 1970s, the Mk1 Golf GTI was campaigned in a variety of international rallying events, taking wins at Sweden (1978, 1982, 1983), Monte Carlo (1980), Great Britain (1983), and Portugal (1984).

 In 1981, drivers Alfons Stock and Paul Schmuck won the German Rally Championship in a Golf GTI Mk1.
 The bright green Golf, sponsored by Rheila, was nicknamed the "Rheila Frosch" (Rheila Frog).
-In its final iteration it was powered by a 200 PS Oettinger 16-valve engine.
+In its final iteration, it was powered by a 200 PS Oettinger 16-valve engine.